nicolemccabechu/nicolemccabechu/README.md

 * 👩🏻‍💻 Pronouns: She/Her
-* 👯 I’m looking to contribute to more open source projects
 * 💬 Ask me about Netsoc or SISTEM
 * 🌱 I’m currently learning about Quantum Computing & Qiskit
 * 📬 Email me at nicolemccabechu@gmail.com